AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/documentation/userguide/UserGuide.md

 1. The element search field.
 Type in this field to narrow the results in the element list (3) by the term typed.
 2. The element category list.
 Clicking on a category will filter the results in the element list (3) by the selected category.
 The selected category is highlighted with a grey background.
 3. The element list is the result of the filtering by category and search term within the modal.
 Click on an element (name or "+" button) to add it to the artifact and close the modal.
-4. Clicking "Close" with close the modal without adding any elements to the artifact.
+4. Clicking "Close" will close the modal without adding any elements to the artifact.

 ### 3.4 Elements
 Elements are the main building blocks for an artifact.
 Each artifact represents different conditions, medications, demographics, etc. Using a combination of elements together in groups (covered below in Section 3.6 "Logic Elements") helps the user define different populations for the artifact.